y4hy/rust-port-scanner/README.md

 - This tool performs TCP connect scanning and requires no special privileges.
 - Network scanning can trigger alerts.
 Only scan hosts you own or have explicit permission to test.

-## License

-Add a LICENSE file (e.g., MIT or Apache-2.0) to clarify usage terms.